GregMash/Giphy-Homework/README.md

 ## Overview

-This application let's users interact with GIF's.
+This application lets users interact with GIF's.
 Use the box to search for new GIF's.

 Clicking on a button will display 10 still gifs on the subject, along with the rating of each.